danielmsimuko/01-linux/README.md

 `$ for i in grp1 grp2 ... ; do sudo usermod -a -G $i name1 name2 ...; done` adds multiple users to user to multi-group

-### Basic Security

-michael@ubuntu:-$ -- standard user permissions
-root@ubuntu:-# -- root user acess
-$ su (username) -- change user to another
-$ cat /etc/sudoers -- list of users who have sudo commands
+`$ sudo cat /etc/sudoers` lists which users have sudo commands
-$ cat /etc/group | grep daniel -- finds groups user daniel is in
+$ sudo cat /etc/group | grep daniel -- finds groups user daniel is in
-$ cat /etc/passwd | grep root -- finds info on root.
+$ sudo cat /etc/passwd | grep root -- finds info on root.
 UID=0
-$ cat /etc/shadow -- can find hash of user passwords
+$ sudo cat /etc/shadow -- can find hash of user passwords
 $ groups daniel -- shows you all groups user daniel is in
 $ getent passwd daniel -- determines users home shell